-Sober living is an intermediary place for the inpatient and the outside world.
+Sober living house is an intermediary place for the inpatient and the outside world.
 Once the patient leaves a hospital, they need a sober place to gradually adjust to everyday life, which in most cases offers the same lessons as in rehab.

-Sober living offers a wide range of advantages to patients, which is always regulated; the regulations may also vary from house to house depending on patient type.
+Sober living house offers a wide range of advantages to patients, which is always regulated; the regulations may also vary from house to house depending on patient type.
 It is expected of patients to know the house rules before they transition between the rehab and the sober living home.